q2-micom

 where you can observe weaker clustering, suggesting that there is considerably more overlap across taxa in metabolite production.

-A common question is whether there is a conection between a host phenotype of interest and the fluxes estimated by MICOM.
+A common question is whether there is a connection between a host phenotype of interest and the fluxes estimated by MICOM.
 However, not all exchange fluxes will be informative for this question.
 The most predictive type of flux for a phenotype of interest is usually the overall production flux, which is the total rate of production of a metabolite without considering its consumption by taxa in the community.
 For instance if all bacteria produce 100 mmol/gDW/h of ethanol but other taxa also consume 90 mmol/gDW/h of ethanol, the overall production flux would still be 100 mmol/gDW/h.
 Why is that production flux important?
 So far, MICOM only models microbial communities, without including cells from other Domains of life (e.g. Eukarya) that may be present in the environment.
 But host-associated bacteria compete with eukaryotic cells for metabolites, like intestinal cells in the gut or plant root cells in soil.
 These other cell types will consume a fraction of all metabolites in the environment and thus will take up metabolites from this total production pool.

 Overall production fluxes are the default set of fluxes used by q2-micom.
 MICOM also allows for the analysis of minimal import fluxes shown in qiime micom exchanges-per-sample